shoeffner/mthesis/src/models_and_methods.md

 ## Datasets

 Some datasets were needed during the development and tests for Gaze.
-While for most ad-hoc tests the webcam live stream is enough, it is not enough to allow for reproducibility of the results.
+While for most ad hoc tests the webcam live stream is enough, it is not enough to allow for reproducibility of the results.

 The first dataset, pexels, is a custom dataset with 120 images from